Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 Februari 2025 19.49.23 UTC
+- WIB: Selasa, 25 Februari 2025 20.30.50 UTC
-- WITA: Selasa, 25 Februari 2025 20.49.23 UTC
+- WITA: Selasa, 25 Februari 2025 21.30.50 UTC
-- WIT: Selasa, 25 Februari 2025 21.49.23 UTC
+- WIT: Selasa, 25 Februari 2025 22.30.50 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: inspirational
+Kategori: motivational